JG3233/self-protecting-data/README.md

 ### Improvements and Wish List ###
 - Improve policy packing security to avoid malicious actors discovering anchor point and other sensitive policy data
 - Allow a full suite of defaults to be established for the entire company or even a subset of related files
-- Established improved key management (PKI)
+- Establish improved key management and utilize multiple keys (PKI)
-- Add user clearance levels to allow different amounts of data to be decrypted based on user
+- Add user clearance levels to allow different amounts of data to be decrypted based on the user
 - Potentially utilize check-in server to verify location and authentication more concretely
 - More closely mirror actual implementation with each SPD object as a filesystem instead of a file
 - Send logs back to server/owner on exit
+- Improve error detection and maintain more secure hold of decrypted data

 # Program Logs #
 The operation record and HMAC is stored in ./op_trace.txt